Hugo Chiarella: Evie May

-In 2016 Chiarella began collaborating with composer, Naomi Livingston, on the musical, Evie May.
+In 2016 Chiarella began collaborating with composer Naomi Livingston on the musical, Evie May.

 Evie May is set in 1966, on the evening of the last ever Tivoli performance in Sydney.
 The show follows veteran variety star Evie May as she recalls the events that lead her from obscurity in regional Western Australia to the bright lights of the Australian variety circuit and the many sacrifices she made to get there.

 Chiarella and Livingston began collaborating on the show while they were touring in the Australian cast of Les Miserables.
 In 2016, the show was picked up for development by New Musicals Australia and secured a season at the Hayes Theatre in Sydney in 2018 with the support of the Australia Council for the Arts.

 The show was directed by Kate Champion, with musical direction and orchestration by Steven Kreamer, musical supervision by Max Lambert, design by Anna Gardiner, lighting design by Sian James-Holland and sound design by Nate Edmondson.
 The cast featured Amanda Harrison, Loren Hunter, Keegan Joyce, Tim Draxl, Jo Turner and Bishanyia Vincent.

 Critic, Diana Simmonds wrote of the show, "Evie May is rude, funny, sad and humane in its portrayal of lives and times now gone; yet when it comes to women’s place in the world, there’s much that’s familiar.
 And in a musical setting, with sharp, smart lyrics, the poignancy and politics are heightened and vividly coloured.
 This is a remarkable addition to Australian musical theatre".
 Judith Greenaway wrote for ArtsHub, "Evie May ends in a bareness of space, an echo chamber of those limited choices that empowered a modern movement.
 This is an entertaining, crafted, timely and relevant work."
 In his review for Stage Whispers, Peter Gotting wrote, "When the lights go up on this new Australian musical, there’s a sense of maturity - Sydney’s Hayes Theatre is now producing premieres of variety and accomplishment rarely seen in this country before."

-The show was nominated for a Glug award for Most Outstanding New Australian Performed Work and Tim Draxl also received a nomination for best supporting actor in a musical.
-Loren Hunter and Bishanyia Vincent were also nominated for Sydney Theatre awards for best performance by a female actor in a musical and best supporting performance by a female actor in a musical for their work in the show.
+The show was nominated for a Glugs Award for Most Outstanding New Australian Performed Work and Tim Draxl also received a nomination for best supporting actor in a musical.
+Loren Hunter and Bishanyia Vincent were also nominated for Sydney Theatre Awards for best performance by a female actor in a musical and best supporting performance by a female actor in a musical for their work in the show.

 In 2019 a live cast recording of the show was released featuring the original cast.